dandesousa/discord-raid-coordinator/docs/index.md

 ![](images/create_channel_name.png)

-Then, make sure the bot has permission to read it (everyone's permission should be disabled).
+Then, make sure the bot has permission to read it (your role will be whatever role was created when you permissioned the bot for your server, not generic-raid-bot).

 ![](images/create_channel_bot.png)